 - Build a good landing page for your ad.
 Make it relevant for what you want to sell, including clear information, call to action, and make sure that it delivers a flawless user experience.

 - Write exceptional ad copy: to convert, deliver the best answer for a user’s search query with the text of your advertisement.

 - Monitor your PPC account daily to see what works and what doesn’t.
 Adjust and measure again.
 Check quality scores and adjust bids to match first page estimates.

 These general tips can help you understand the amount of time, effort, and skill you need to run successful PPC campaigns.
 To become proficient, you need years of training and experience using specialized platforms.
-Google Ads is the largest, but you should also consider Bing Ads, which puts PPC advertisements on both Bing and Yahoo!
+Google Ads is the largest, but you should also consider Microsoft Ads, which puts PPC advertisements on both Bing and Yahoo!
 SERPs.